Imagine this open letter to the universe:

 Why Dr. Jay is Unique

-Dr. Jay’s holistic approach to happiness will help people discover what his students already know.
-Not only does Dr. Jay address the root causes of unhappiness, but he provides a comprehensive recipe for rewiring our brains that draws on holistic personal and professional experiences and data.
+While others add to the think tank, I believe Dr. Jay is unique.
+His holistic approach to happiness will surely be a bestseller as people discover what his students already know.
+Not only does Dr. Jay address the root causes of our unhappiness, but he provides a comprehensive recipe for rewiring our brains that draws on holistic personal and professional experiences and data.

 First and foremost, Dr. Jay sees happiness as an ongoing pursuit.
 It is a direction and not a destination.
 I couldn’t agree more.
 I know I am in good company with well-known transformational leaders like Deepak Chopra who are already cheering Dr. Jay’s expertise in Science of a Happy Brain.